— Color palette guide · Updated May 2026

 How does the 2026 palette differ from previous years?

 Three differences.
 (1) Cream replaces pure white as the dominant warm neutral.
-(2) Camel — long an accent — has become a primary base colour.
+(2) Camel — long an accent — has become a primary base color.
 (3) Ink navy replaces black for tailoring (richer, more flattering, photographs better).
 The 2024–2025 palette had cooler neutrals (white, charcoal, navy) and brighter accents; 2026 is warmer, softer, more earth-toned overall.

 Can I test colors before buying?